The Secretary of State was asked—

 Is it true that the Secretary of State is now so worried about the supply of vital medicines in the event of a no deal or a hard Brexit that he has asked the pharmaceutical industry to extend the period of stockpiling from six weeks to 20 weeks?

 Will my hon.
 Friend, the Minister with responsibility for antimicrobial resistance, consider a 10% levy on antibiotics?
-If such a levy were applied globally, it would raise £3 billion a year, which is the amount specified in the O’Neill review to properly fund research into this area.
+If such a levy were applied globally, it would raise £3 billion a year, which is the amount specified in the O’Neill review to fund research into this area properly.

 I thank my hon.
 Friend for his consistent work in this area.
 Stimulating the pipeline for new antimicrobials and alternative treatments is a complex matter.
 I can assure him that we continue to work with our international partners—I mentioned the G20 earlier —and that absolutely involves market entry awards, which, as he knows, is a global problem that requires a similar solution.